Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: Simulation Settings and Results

 \section{Simulation Settings and Results}

 We perform numerical simulations considering a square scenario with a side of $200$ m, where the \glspl{ap} and their antennas are symmetrically positioned with antenna spacing $\lambda/2$.
 Each simulation contains $100$ frames; the \glspl{ue} are randomly positioned and then move following Brownian motion.
 Large-scale fading $\bm{\beta}_u$ is evaluated through \gls{fspl} with gain $2.15$ dBi.
 The results are averaged over $10^4$ episodes.
-The simulation parameters are given in Tab.~\ref{tab:param}.\footnote{The simulation code will be made available upon paper acceptance.}
+The simulation parameters are given in Tab.~\ref{tab:param}.\footnote{The simulation code is available at \href{https://github.com/lostinafro/push-pull-for-isac}{this link}.}